donvoorhies/oap/README.md

 5. Activate from from the admin-panel

 Configuration:

-This plugin will work right out of the box - almost...

-For now, you'll have to insert the Google Analytics v.4 Measurement ID (as for the Google Tag Manager Workspace ID, too). i.e.:
-$CSS_ATF_string='/*(REMOVE THIS STRING BY PASTING THE GA-4 ID HERE IN BETWEEN THE APOSTROPHES)*/';

-$GTM_string='/*(REMOVE THIS STRING BY PASTING THE GTM ID HERE IN BETWEEN THE APOSTROPHES)*/';

-Planned/"Wish-list":

-Future versions of this plugin might have implemented provisions to ease this process by inserting the generated "Above The Fold" Critical Path CSS-string via the admin-panel.
+Go to “Settings > WP Speed Optimizer” for the configuration of the plugin and it's optional functionalities.

+N.B.: Use a tool-page as https://w3speedup.com/tools/critical-css-generator/ (or similar) to generate the critical CSS to insert in the setting's field for this setting.

 Credits:

 This Wordpress-plugin is compiled and effectuated by various pieces of code that herald fom various sources/authors.
 These various sources are credited within this plugin's source-code, and must NOT be removed.
-This plugin's collecton of code used herein is collected, "compiled" and assembled by this author.
+This plugin's collecton of code used herein is collected, "compiled" and assembled by this author (with some assistance from the "Autonomous Dev" - THANKS!).

 Changelog: